allyhoward/micb475/agendas/agenda_week8.md

 2. What are next steps?
 How should we structure the next part of this project?

 ## Meeting Minutes
+* discussed next steps
+    * dividing who wants to do what going forward
+    * start doing R
+    * if anyone loves QIIME2, can start looking at PICRUSt
+    *

 ## Action Items